juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 For your objects to be recognized and processed by the JSON tools here, you must mark them as such.
 There are two possible options for your objects to be picked up by the JSON processor:

 * The `JsonObject` attribute will mark your object as a JSON object.
 Members of this object will be serialized under a name.
 The members you want to have serialized can be marked with the `JsonField` attribute.
-By default, the field's name is used, but a custom one can be provided.
+By default, the member's name is used, but a custom one can be provided.

 * The `JsonArray` attribute will mark your object as a JSON array.
 Members of this object will be serialized using an index value.
 They can be marked with the `JsonIndex` attribute along with their index location.